phlax/aio.app/README.rst

 On startup aio run sets up the following

 - Configuration - system-wide configuration
+- Modules - initialization and configuration of modules
 - Logging - system logging policies
-- Modules - known modules
 - Schedulers - functions called at set times
 - Servers - listening on tcp/udp or other type of socket
 - Signals - functions called in response to events

 Configuration
 ~~~~~~~~~~~~~

 Configuration is in ini syntax

-Configuration from any modules listed in the aio section are also read for default options

 .. code:: ini